Zoo-reared western pond turtles are released in the Columbia River Gorge

 "We've been doing this for more than 20 years now, and we feel we've been successful in preventing extinction," said Dr. David Shepherdson, Oregon Zoo conservation scientist.
 "We've made the first step toward recovery — but we're not there yet."

 The western pond turtle, once common from Baja California to the Puget Sound, is listed as an endangered species in Washington and a sensitive species in Oregon.
 Two decades ago, western pond turtles were on the verge of completely dying out in Washington, with fewer than 100 turtles left in the state.
 Since then, more than 1,500 zoo-headstarted turtles have been released.
-Oregon Zoo visitors can watch the small turtles as they grow inside the zoo's Nature Exploration Station.

 The Western Pond Turtle Recovery Project is a collaborative effort by the Oregon Zoo, Woodland Park Zoo, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, Bonneville Power Administration, USDA Forest Service and other partners.